Rudd-O/zfs-fedora-installer/README.md

                             no encryption)
     --no-cleanup          if an error occurs, do not clean up working volumes --use-prebuilt-rpms DIR
-                            use the pre-built (DKMS/tools) SPL and ZFS RPMs in this directory (default: build SPL and ZFS RPMs within the chroot)
+                            use the pre-built (DKMS/tools) ZFS RPMs in this directory (default: build ZFS RPMs
+                            within the chroot)

 After setup is done, you can use `dd` to transfer the image(s) to the appropriate media (perhaps an USB drive) for booting.
 See below for examples and more information.